Abahlali baseMjondolo: Repression

-In the early years of Abahlali baseMjondolo, individuals in the ruling party often accused it of being criminals manipulated by a malevolent white man, a third force, or a foreign intelligence agency.
+The movement has suffered severe repression.
+In its early years individuals in the ruling party often accused it of being criminals manipulated by a malevolent white man, a third force, or a foreign intelligence agency.
 The movement, like others in South Africa, suffered sustained illegal harassment from the state.
 There were more Than 200 arrests of Abahlali members in the first last three years of the movement's existence and repeated police brutality in people's homes, in the streets and in detention.
-On a number of occasions, the police used live ammunition, armoured vehicles and helicopters in their attacks on unarmed shack dwellers.
-In 2006 the local city manager, Mike Sutcliffe, unlawfully implemented a complete ban on Abahlali's right to march which was eventually overturned in court.
+On a number of occasions, the police used armoured vehicles and helicopters in their attacks on unarmed shack dwellers.
+In 2006 the local city manager Mike Sutcliffe unlawfully implemented a complete ban on Abahlali's right to march which was eventually overturned in court.
 Abahlali were violently prevented from accepting invitations to appear on television and radio debates by the local police.
 The Freedom of Expression Institute has issued a number of statements in strong support of Abahlali's right to speak out and to organise protests.
 The Centre on Housing Rights and Evictions and a group of prominent church leaders have also issued public statements against police violence, as has Bishop Rubin Philip in his individual capacity, and in support of the right of the movement to publicly express dissent.
 In March 2008, The Mercury newspaper reported that both Human Rights Watch and Amnesty International were investigating human rights abuses against shack dwellers by the city government.